-Divorce can be complicated, no matter how long you’ve been together.
-But when retirement accounts are involved, if they are not properly handled, they can make an already-stressful process, unnecessarily more stressful.
+Divorce is stressful and complicated (even in a friendly divorce).
+And, when retirement accounts are involved, if they are not properly handled, they can make an already-stressful process, unnecessarily more stressful.
+Let’s talk about how to fairly divide retirement in your Oregon divorce.

 If you live in Oregon and are getting a divorce, Mediation Northwest can help you negotiate a fair split of your retirement accounts through divorce mediation.